 - Identify the customer best served by that solution.

 - Understand how your target market thinks about that problem and prefers to solve it.

 - Be clear about how your product or service solves your target market’s problem.

-- Find authentic ways to tell stories about solving that problem in language your customer understands.
+- Find authentic ways to tell stories about solving that problem in a language your customer understands.

 Step five should take up the least amount of time.
 Talking about the company’s solution is only 10 percent of brand positioning.
 The other 90 percent is about understanding the target audience and making adjustments to ensure the company is continuing to serve that market.
 When the marketing department is in control of brand positioning, instead of the C-suite, that split gets flipped, and selling the product becomes the company’s main focus.
 CEOs who reclaim brand positioning have the opportunity to fix this.